Consultant Charged in Covert Lobbying of Trump Officials

 The Justice Department in 2018 charged Jho Low, who remains at large, in connection with the alleged money laundering and last year reached a civil settlement to recover more than $700 million in assets that officials say are traceable to the looted funds.

-The latest case accuses Davis of working with a politically connected fundraiser with close ties to President Donald Trump to press the Justice Department and other administration officials to abandon forfeiture claims seeking the recovery of assets purchased with laundered proceeds.
+The latest case accuses Davis of working with a politically connected fundraiser with close ties to President Donald Trump to press the Justice Department to abandon forfeiture claims seeking the recovery of assets purchased with laundered proceeds.

-During a May 2017 meeting in Bangkok, the fundraiser suggested that the money should not come from Low but should instead be “clean,” and Low identified a friend who could handle the payments, prosecutors allege.
+During a May 2017 meeting in Bangkok, the fundraiser suggested that the money should not come directly from Low but should instead be “clean,” and Low identified a friend who could handle the payments, prosecutors allege.
+The group also discussed the idea of contacting then-Attorney General Jeff Sessions to persuade him to drop the 1MDB matter.

 The fundraiser is not identified by name, but his description in a court document filed last week matches that of Elliott Broidy, the former deputy chair of Trump’s inaugural committee.